ycrc/ycrc.github.io/docs/clusters-at-yale/guides/nextflow.md

         --save_output_as_bam \
         --tools strelka \
         -w work \
-        -profile mccleary
+        -profile apptainer \
+        -c bouchet.config
 ```
-Nextflow will pull everything else automatically, including the pipeline, the apptainer image, and the mccleary profile.
-The mccleary profile defines a default configuration that submits all tasks as Slurm jobs.
+Nextflow will pull everything else automatically, including the pipeline and the apptainer image.  `bouchet.config` defines a default configuration that submits all tasks as Slurm jobs.
 However, because this
 example has a relatively small number of input files, you should not hit the submission rate issue mentioned previously.

-1. submit
+3. submit
 ```
 sbatch sarek.sh
 ```